Battle of Chosin Reservoir: East of the reservoir

 On the night of 28 November, the PVA 80th Division attacked again with four regiments.
 At the inlet, the Chinese assault became a disaster as communications broke down, while devastating fire from the M16 and M19 anti-aircraft (AA) guns attached to the 57th Field Artillery Battalion swept the Chinese ranks.
 (Note: RCT-31's anti-aircraft guns were from D Battery, 15th Antiaircraft Battalion, which was attached to the 57th Field Artillery Battalion during the entire battle.
 See Appleman 1990.)
 In the aftermath, the PVA 238th and the 239th Regiment together had fewer than 600 soldiers.
 The attacks by PVA 240th Regiment, on the other hand, forced Maclean to order a retreat from the northern hills towards Sinhung-ni.
-On 29 November, the 1st Battalion managed to break through the Chinese blockade and reached the Sinhung-ni perimeter, but Maclean was lost when he mistook some Chinese soldiers for American.
+On 29 November, the 1st Battalion managed to break through the Chinese blockade and reached the Sinhung-ni perimeter, but Maclean was lost when he mistook some Chinese soldiers for American and went onto the ice by himself to greet them.
 (Note: Maclean's final fate is disputed between US and Chinese sources.
 Although both sides agreed that Maclean was shot numerous times while running towards the Chinese soldiers, Chinese sources claim that Maclean was shot dead on the spot, while UN POWs stated that Maclean later died from his wounds while being moved to a POW camp.
 See Appleman 1990 and Guang 2007.)
 The Chinese finally stopped their attacks on the night of 29 November, while waiting for fresh reinforcements.

 While RCT-31 was under siege, Almond finally instructed the 1st Marine Division to rescue it by breaking out of Yudam-ni, an impossible order for Smith to implement.
 Only the 31st Tank Company tried to rescue RCT-31, by attacking Hill 1221 from Hudong-ni, but without infantry support, the two armored attacks on 28 and 29 November were stalled by slippery roads, rough terrain, and close infantry assaults.
 By 30 November, the US forces evacuated Hudong-ni in order to defend Hagaru-ri, leaving the rest of RCT-31 completely isolated.
+Furthermore, RCT-31 did not have reliable communications with higher headquarters or the Marines on the western side of the reservoir due to issues with unreliable radios.